aki263/hiring/coding-assignments/devops-assignment/devops-assignment.rst

 can be applied without any downtime.

-3. For demo, deploy `this app <https://github.com/gingerpayments/example-logging-app>`_ which outputs several logs to files (access logs & error logs).
+3. For demo, deploy `this app <https://github.com/gingerpayments/example-logging-app>`_ which outputs several logs to files (access & error logs).
 The log aggregator should collect these logs.

 What to deliver
 ===============